 Choosing the right Indoor Dog Toys can be confusing, so we compared the most popular options and narrowed it down to the best ones for you.

 1. Chuckit!
-Indoor Fetch Roller Toy, Orange/Blue
+Indoor Fetch Roller Toy Orange/Blue

-- Soft and gentle on mouths
+- Chenille fabric cover is gentle on dogs’ mouths

-- Safe for indoor surfaces
+- Safe for indoor use

-- Durable multilayer design
+- Lightweight design

-- Not for heavy chewers
+- Not for outdoor use

 2. Chuckit!
 Indoor Fetch Tumbler Toy, 4.5 Inch